PatrickSUDO/paihan-markdown-cv/index.md

 **_Software Engineer_**

-- Boosted ad revenue and minimized ad blocking by developing a Server Side Ad Insertion(**SSAI**) solution that modifies HLS and DASH manifests using **Python** and **Golang**.
+JW Player, Software Engineer `May 2022 - Now`
+- Developed an **SSAI** solution using **Python** and **Golang** to modify **HLS** and **DASH** manifests, increasing ad revenue and reducing ad blocking.
-- Enhanced user experience by implementing low-latency **live streaming** and live clipping features, leveraging Agile methodologies.
+- Implemented low-latency **live streaming** and live clipping features following Agile methodologies, enhancing user experience.
-- Reduced costs and improved WER performance by transitioning from **Google Speech to Text APIs** to **OpenAI Whisper** during a hack week project.
+- Transitioned to **OpenAI Whisper** during a prize-winning hack week project, reducing costs and improving WER performance.
-- Increased client satisfaction and reduced service downtime by collaborating with customer support, addressing issues, and participating in on-call duties.
+- Collaborated with customer support to address issues and reduce service downtime, participating on-call duties.
+- Streamlined microservice maintenance using a **Terraform** and **Datadog** dashboard, and established a **CI/CD** deployment pipeline.

 ### **Lunatech**  `May 2021 - May 2022`